 Continue reading “Five features of JBoss EAP that help you get production ready”

-In this blog series we will present several ways to deploy an application on an EAP Domain.
-The series consists of five parts.
+In this series of articles, I will present several ways to deploy an application on an EAP Domain.
+The series consists of four parts.
 Each one will be a standalone article, but the series as a whole will present a range of useful topics for working with JBoss EAP.

-In part two we reviewed the EAP management console deployment mechanism, and deployed the helloworld-html5 EAP Quickstart on the main-server-group ( Server11 and Server21).
+In part two, we reviewed the EAP management console deployment mechanism, and deployed the helloworld-html5 EAP Quickstart on the main-server-group ( Server11 and Server21).